MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-dynamics365-sales.md

    > [!NOTE]
    > Exporting segments from audience insights to Sales will not create new contact records in the Sales instances.
 The contact records from Sales must be ingested in audience insights and used as a data source.
 They also need to be included in the unified Customer entity to map customer IDs to contact IDs before segments can be exported.

-## Setup the connection to Sales
+## Set up the connection to Sales

 1. Go to **Admin** > **Connections**.

 1. Select **Add connection** and choose **Dynamics 365 Sales** to configure the connection.

-1. Give your connection a recognizable name in the Display name field.
+1. Give your connection a recognizable name in the **Display name** field.
 The name and the type of the connection describe this connection.
 We recommend choosing a name that explains the purpose and target of the connection.

 1. Choose who can use this connection.
 If you take no action, the default will be Administrators.
 For more information, see [Allow contributors to use a connection for exports](connection.md#allow-contributors-to-use-a-connection-for-exports).